We got bike lanes on Bloor. Now let's extend them westward!

 - Customers arriving by bicycle spend more.
 Portland State University researchers found that customers who arrive by bike spend 24% more per month than those who arrive by car.
 After the construction of a protected bike lane on 9th Avenue in New York City, local businesses saw a 49% increase in retail sales.

 - If you build it, they will come.
 Study after study demonstrates that after protected bike lanes are installed on main streets, cycling volumes increase significantly.
-Cycling volumes on Bloor Street have been booming since the lanes were installed a year ago.
+Cycling volumes on Bloor Street have been booming.
 The number of motor vehicles using Bloor remains practically unchanged.

 - Before the lanes were installed, Bloor was a parking lot.
 More than 80% of the time, Bloor Street had two lanes of parking and two lanes of car traffic.
 Installing bike lanes retained those two lanes of car traffic and one lane of parking.
 This gives Torontonians more transportation options and gets the city moving.